--l imit> you can place restrictions on what or how much of the profile gets printed.
-The limit value can be:

-- A string: only information for function names containing this string is printed. - An integer: only these many lines are printed. - A float (between 0 and 1): this fraction of the report is printed (for example, use a limit of 0.4 to see the topmost 40% only).
+-l <limit></limit> you can place restrictions on what or how much of the profile gets printed.
+The limit value can be: • A string: only information for function names containing this string is printed. • An integer: only these many lines are printed. • A float (between 0 and 1): this fraction of the report is printed (for example, use a limit of 0.4 to see the topmost 40% only).
 You can combine several limits with repeated use of the option.
-For example, -1 \\init\\\ -1 5 will print only the topmost 5 lines of information about class constructors.

--r return the pstats.Stats object generated by the profiling.
-This object has all the information about the profile in it, and you can later use it for further analysis or in other functions.

--s <key> sort profile by given key.
-You can provide more than one key by using the option several times: '-s key1 -s key2 -s key3...'.
+For example, $-1$ init $-1$ 5 will print only the topmost 5 lines of information about class constructors. -г return the pstats.Stats object generated by the profiling.
+This object has all the information about the profile in it, and you can later use it for further analysis or in other functions. -s <key></key> sort profile by given key.
+You can provide more than one key by using the option several times: '-s key1 -s key2 -s key3'.
 The default sorting key is 'time'.

-The following is copied verbatim from the profile documentation referenced below:

-When more than one key is provided, additional keys are used as secondary criteria when the there is equality in all keys selected before them.
+The following is copied verbatim from the profile documentation referenced below: When more than one key is provided, additional keys are used as secondary criteria when the there is equality in all keys selected before them.
 Abbreviations can be used for any key names, as long as the abbreviation is unambiguous.
 The following are the keys currently defined:

-Meaning
+Valid Arg Meaning

-call count
+"calls" call count

-cumulative time
+"cumulative" cumulative time

-file name
+"file" file name

-file name
+"module" file name

-primitive call count
+"pcalls" primitive call count

-line number
+"line" line number

-function name
+"name" function name

-name/file/line
+"nfl" name/file/line

-standard name
+"stdname" standard name

-internal time
+"time" internal time

 Note that all sorts on statistics are in descending order (placing most time consuming items first), where as name, file, and line number searches are in ascending order (i.e., alphabetical).
-The subtle distinction between "nff" and "stdname" is that the standard name is a sort of the name as printed, which means that the embedded line numbers get compared in an odd way.

-appear in the string order "20" "3" and "40".
+The subtle distinction between "nfl" and "stdname" is that the standard name is a sort of the name as printed, which means that the embedded line numbers get compared in an odd way.
+For example, lines 3, 20, and 40 would (if the file names were the same) appear in the string order "20" "3" and "40".
 In contrast, "nfl" does a numeric compare of the line numbers.
-In fact, sort_stats("nfl") is the same as sort_stats("name", "file", "line"). -T <filename></filename> save profile results as shown on screen to a text file.
-The profile is still shown on screen. -D <filename></filename> save (via dump_stats) profile statistics to given filename.
-This data is in a format understood by the pstats module, and is generated by a call to the dump_stats() method of profile objects.
-The profile is still shown on screen. -q suppress output to the pager.
+In fact, sort\stats("nfl") is the same as sort\stats("name", "file", "line").

+- -T <filename> save profile results as shown on screen to a text file.
+The profile is still shown on screen. - -D <filename> save (via dump\stats) profile statistics to given filename.
+This data is in a format understood by the pstats module, and is generated by a call to the dump\stats() method of profile objects.
+The profile is still shown on screen. - -q suppress output to the pager.
 Best used with -T and/or -D above.